lukk-cs/papysitting/README.md

 # Papiness App

 ## TO DO LIST (2024-6-9)

+in order :
-- only display the document button on the homepage if one or more is missing
+- only display document button on homepage if one or more is missing
-- Add future and more importantly pas visits on the visitsscreen
-- See wich parameters to keep
 - Pre fill the presentation and center of interest ... on the profilescreen
+- Add future and more importantly past visits on visitsscreen
+- debug ponctuals visits, watch out for the dates
+- See wich parameters to keep on profilescreen
+- ADD LOCAL DATABASE !!
+- Optimize the charging of homepage
-- Fix the bottomtab navigator
+- Fix bottomtab navigator warn
-- see if not too hard to switch screens by scrolling
+-(see if not too hard to switch screens by scrolling)
-- Optimize the charging of the homepage !!
-- debug for the ponctuals visits, watch out for the dates
-- see with mommy the rules and optimization of time
+- see with mommy rules and optimization of time